ckearney07/latex-sp17-intro-workshop/Presentation Notes.md

 ## Talking Points

 - Document Classes
+    - There are classes other than "article" (which we won't use here)
+    - Each provides some structural commands
+        - Article uses `section`, `subsection`, `subsubsection`, etc
+        - Books (for example) might use `chapter` or something instead
 - Formatting Commands
   - Line breaks
+    - Show title without line breaks - too big!
     - Insert manual line break into title
   - New page
     - Insert newpage just before `\maketitle`